vdsk/rbxstudiopatcher/README.md

 # usage

-drag robloxstudio.exe into the rbxpatcher.exe program (only tested on x64 studio)
+drag robloxstudiobeta.exe (not launcher) into the rbxpatcher.exe program (only tested on x64 studio)

 add the new created filed into roblox studio folder and run